-Photosynthesis creates the love as the process adds oxygen and purifies the air (which is why Michelle has plants in every room).
-But... because plants require light to photosynthesize, at night the process apparently reverses and may cause plants to respire as humans do, emitting the dreaded carbon dioxide (this is the part that Sarah finds creepy).
+Why the debate?
+Photosynthesis adds oxygen and purifies the air (which is why Michelle has plants in every room... well, also she's just a plant nut).
+But because plants require light to photosynthesize, at night the process apparently reverses and plants may respire as humans do, emitting carbon dioxide (this is the part that Sarah finds creepy).

 How to get to the bottom of this?
 I asked an expert: my 15-year old son who happens to be a bit of a plant biology aficionado (go figure).